CylonicRaider/Instant/docs/PARSER.md

 If both *Inline* and *Discard* are specified for a symbol, the latter "wins" (the inlined contents are discarded, or there is nothing to inline).

+If both a fixed terminal and a pattern terminal are applicable to a particular portion of the input, the fixed terminal "wins"; for example, keywords defined via fixed terminals would outcompete identifiers defined via pattern terminals.

 ### Token definitions

 Certain (rather restricted) productions define classes of *tokens*, each of